matanolabs/matano/README.md

 **Example Queries**

-Summarize alerts in the last week that have breached threshold
+Summarize alerts in the last week that are activated (exceeded the threshold)

 ```sql
 select